wpumacay/loco-bullet/tests/devnotes/multibody_support.md

 * Test the approach of non-dummy objects and check with the shoulder and torso test cases.
 * Wrap up tests with more tests on actuation limitations, and also add a simple model from mujoco (hard-coded) to see how everything goes.

+---

+Ok, using dummies kind of worked out for a simple planar walker (mujoco model).
+Some extra info can be found in commit 57ad3c0e930672e5c24a9be0238c1cf91416b809, which adds the walker demo.
+Regarding the non-dummies approach, I think I will need more info/knowledge to implement this appropriately.
+The current implementation uses single vectors Rvector|Evector for their implementation, and it seems this wasn't designed to accommodate multidofs for a single link in different positions.

+So far, this is what we've got:

+- [x] Updated tests that take into account two different types of actuation, namely torques and motors (seem like PD controllers).
+- [x] Added a small hack for the weird behaviour of massless dummy bodies.
+By adding a bit of mass and inertia it seems to stabilize (I wonder if this is similar to the armature that each mjcf model has).
+- [x] Updated UI to take into account these actuation options.
+- [x] Added reference frames to the bodies to check the links positions/orientations.
+- [x] Extracted the links world frames from the multibody, as we will need them for our wrapper implementation (the base is the body, and everything else is defined w.r.t. the body).
+- [x] Added a working planar walker demo as a proof of concept of the buller backend.

+![planar-walker-wip-1][gif_planar_walker_wip_1]

+### Implementing the wrappers for bullet as backend (5/24/19)

+Hopefully everything will work out.
+I've made the tests and they seem fine, so it looks like the implementation of thw agent_wrappers for bullet should go smoothly (with some issues here and there, but ultimately everything should work just fine).

+The idea is to implement the bullet agent wrappers using the multibody implementation and tests made so far.
+Previously we tried to implement it using non-multibody resources, like rigid bodies and constraints, but this didn't work out (issues with planar constraints, with multidofs, etc.).
+It could have worked out, but I think I was just forcing it too much (the walker was right, it just wasn't constraint to the plane, which could have been fixed forcing even more the implementation).

+For today (and perhaps tomorrow as well) I will be implementing these agent wrappers.
+The only issue that I anticipate is the fact that bodies have resources attached to them in the kintree (collisions, visuals, dofs), which adds an extra reference frame to take into account.
+The planar walker did not have any orientations mismatches between bodies, dofs and geoms, so everything was just translations.
+Other models do have this mismatch, so I'd have to take this into account.
+Hopefully, btMultiBodys allow you to grab the frame info in worldspace, so we can just use this and call it a day (we'll see though).
+So, these seem to be the key updates I'll have to make today+tomorrow:

+* Implement the agent-wrappers for bullet, and test and compare the implementation to the mujoco implementation (they whould be very similar).
+* Add support for torques as default actuation (from mjcf, motor-actuators are torques).
+Should map also gears, and link it to the UI for tests.